 At the young age of 22, I joined the foreign service.
 Yet, after a decade focused primarily on my career, I chose the road less traveled.
 I fearlessly embraced a new chapter of social entrepreneurship, motherhood, and expat life.

 Leading a nomadic lifestyle, I lived across five different continents and fairly distinct capitals: Cairo, Washington D.C., Guatemala, Paris, Yerevan, and Singapore to name a few.
 My extraordinary journey has broadened my perspectives, tuned my senses, and awakened my palate.

 A self-initiated program to empower Syrian refugee women was a significant turning point in my exsistence.
 Their evocative food stories triggered my passion for Food Writing and Food Photography.
 While assisting refugees to document their endangered culinary heritage, I came to perceive the smitten power of food storytelling in preserving identities, challenging stereotypes, and bridging cultures.

-The fine learning experience of food writing at Gotham Writers and the progressive photography classes by the renown Andrew Scrivani and Todd & Diane Cu Porter propelled my storytelling and photography skills to a whole new level, bringing into life my food blog.
-I am a staunch believer of culinary diplomacy and my motto is “Against all odds, food brings us together.”
+To hone my storytelling and photographic skills, I embarked on engaging, fine learning experience.
+The Food Writing workshops at Gotham Writers and the progressive Photography Classes by the renowned Andrew Scrivani and Todd & Diane Cu Porter propelled my craft to a whole new level, bringing into life my digital presence: http://www.cheznermine.com